-Royston Folk LIVE is a constituted ’not for profit’ Club.
+Royston Folk LIVE is a constituted ’not for profit’ Club with a committee of volunteers.

 Jeremy Harmer – Chair